 Besides, it just smells great.
 If you’re really searching for that Victorian hipster vibe, storing your hats in a cedar closet is the way to go.

-What’s your favorite way to store or protect a hat?
+What’s your favorite way to store a hat?
 Let us know in the comments below.